pkamb/PowerKey/README.md

 Be careful!
 PowerKey works best if you use a firm, hard tap to press the power key.

-Don't hold the power key!
+Don't hold the power key.
 Tap it!

 ## Key Replacements